 Chiang Mai vs. Chiang Rai: Which Base Camp Is Right for You?

 If you're planning a Northern Thailand trip, you'll eventually end up comparing Chiang Mai and Chiang Rai.
-They're both in the North, both gateways to mountain routes and hill tribe regions, and both have good food and temples.
+Both are in the North, both are gateways to mountain routes and hill tribe regions, and both have good food and temples.

 They're also pretty different, and the right choice depends on what you're actually going to do.